 But as you can see, I don’t have any ads on my blog right now.
 This is because I was not getting enough money for my traffic and it was really distracting me from many important tasks that needed to be done.

 Every day I would check my Adsense account and be happy with my $0.30 or $1 per day earnings.
-But very soon, I noticed that checking Google Adsense and Google analytics was bringing more stress in my life.
+But very soon, I noticed that checking Google Adsense and Google Analytics was bringing more stress to my life.

 And to cope with that, I decided to focus on creating 5-6 articles per week, till I get around 25,000-page sessions per month.

 That being said, it’s not the end of the world if your application got rejected.
 You can apply again after 1 month and try your luck.